-The overrides are specific to a single divert aa-sub (or parent of transit AA subs).
-It does not affect any other aa-sub or the app-profile config itself.
+The overrides are specific to a single aa-sub.
+An ASO override does affect any other aa-sub or the app-profile config itself.

 Typically the ASO characteristics in the app-profile would not be specified, thus leaving all characteristics at their default values.
 This is not mandatory though and the app-profile could specify any ASO characteristic and non-default value.